-Astronomers and Astrologers are often confused by the difference between Signs (that are seasonal) and constellations that are the starry backdrop the seasons move through.
-The problem is both the seasons and signs were named the same names and that has contributed to the confusion.
+Astronomers and Astrologers are often confused by the difference between Signs (that are seasonal or where the Sun rises at Solstice, Equinoxes and the days inbetween) and constellations representing the starry backdrop the seasons move through.
+The problem is both the seasons and signs were named the same names, when the difference between them was forgotten, and that has contributed to all the confusion.

-Below I have listed the dates the Sun is in its Seasonal Signs and another table for when the Sun is in the Constellations.
+In the list below are the dates the Sun is in its Seasonal Signs and another table for when the Sun is traveling through different Constellations.
 Be sure to note the difference in the dates as that describes the precessional cycle from the time humanity forgot there was a difference between signs or seasons and constellations.
 This 15 minute YouTube is mini-teaching on this issue that helps to explain the difference with visuals.
+(This YouTube is also posted below)

 Plus, this article also explains this difference in greater detail http://shamanicastrology.com/articles/the-difference-between-signs-and-constellations